willroberts/unreal-engine-math/Vectors.md

 ## Vector Dot Products

-The Vector Dot Product (i.e. `V1 ⋅ V2`) is used to calculate angles without trigonometry.
+The Vector Dot Product (i.e. `V1 ⋅ V2`) can be used to approximate angles without trigonometry.

 The Dot Product of orthogonal Vectors is always `0`, since 90 degrees is `π/2` Radians, and `cos(π/2) = 0`.

-Multiplying two Vectors with the Dot Product produces a Scalar value:
+The Dot Product of two Vectors produces a Scalar value:

 ```text
 V1 = < 1 2 3 >